-Bestselling novelist, Newbery Honor winner, and Miami Herald columnist
+Bestselling novelist, Newbery Honor winner, and former Miami Herald columnist

 Photo credit: Tim Chapman

 A Florida native, Carl Hiaasen has been writing about the Sunshine State since his father gave him a typewriter at age six.
 From 1985 until 2021, Hiaasen wrote a column for The Miami Herald, covering everything from local issues like polluted rivers, the criminal justice system, and animal welfare, to national stories like the Deepwater Horizon oil spill, the Trayvon Martin case, Bernie Madoff’s trial, and Florida’s presidential election woes.
 His sharp observations and eye-opening reporting have earned him three Pulitzer Prize nominations.